xoit/cdx_pkgspec/pkgspec.md

 ```
 ## extras

-Any other proposing keys or user custom keys go to this section.
+Any other proposing keys or user custom keys go to this section. **OPtional**

 Non-default keys which is not in current SPEC versions.